Osaka is rather a cool’n’contemporary metropole than an ancient town – for the latter, you should include a side trip to Himeji.

-Like in other big cities such as Tokyo and Kyoto, buying tickets is a bit tricky: Not only are there subways and buses, there is also a local train, operated by the national company JR and therefore also included in the legendary JR pass if you have one.
-Unlike in other cities, the public means of transportation are operated by different companies, and tickets, in general, are not interchangeable.
+Like in other big cities such as Tokyo and Kyoto, buying tickets is a bit tricky: Not only are there subways and buses, but there is also a local train, operated by the national company JR and therefore also included in the legendary JR pass if you have one.
+Unlike in other cities, public means of transportation are operated by different companies, and tickets, in general, are not interchangeable.

-Since the good people of Osaka thought this was not confusing enough, they invented over a dozen of different day passes.
+Since the good people of Osaka thought this was not confusing enough, they invented over a dozen different day passes.
 I add the link to their site here and wish you luck choosing the right one for you.

-If you stay in Osaka for just one day and intend to visit some of the most iconic landmarks, the Osaka Amazing Pass should be the right choice for you: Not only do you get free access to 40 attractions, you can also ride all those buses’n’trains as much as you like and don’t have to worry about the not interchangeable tix.
+If you stay in Osaka for just one day and intend to visit some of the most iconic landmarks, the Osaka Amazing Pass should be the right choice for you: Not only do you get free access to 40 attractions, but you can also ride all those buses’n’trains as much as you like and don’t have to worry about the not interchangeable tix.
 This pass costs 2,700 Yen for one day and 3,600 for two.

-Much cheaper is the Osaka 1day pass or 2 day pass, but you have to buy it before coming to Japan since it’s only for foreign visitors and is not being sold in the country.
-It costs 700 Yen for one day and 1,300 Yen for two, is valid on buses and subways and includes some perks like discounted entrance fees.
+Much cheaper is the Osaka 1day pass or 2-day pass, but you have to buy it before coming to Japan since it’s only for foreign visitors and is not being sold in the country.
+It costs 700 Yen for one day and 1,300 Yen for two, is valid on buses and subways, and includes some perks like discounted entrance fees.